 The Kawasaki Z125 Pro: Proof that good things come in small green packages, the Z125 is a response by Kawasaki to the release and success of the Honda Grom in 2014.
 The Kawasaki’s 125 ccs of single cylinder power even beats the Grom in price ($3,000), and also offers riders close to 100 mpg.

 No matter what you ride, at Hupy and Abraham, we always want you to have fun while staying safe.
-Order you FREE Watch For Motorcycles sticker HERE, and check out www.hupy.com for regular updates on motorcycle news and events!
+Order your FREE Watch For Motorcycles sticker and check out our website for regular updates on motorcycle news and events!